Replit vs Base44: The complete comparison guide

 Replit provides enterprise-grade protection via Microsoft Azure partnership.

-- SOC 2 Type 2 compliance ensures data governance.
+- SOC 2 Type 2 compliance that ensures data governance

 These layers deliver both privacy and dependability for educators and enterprise onboarding.